sapphirepp/sapphirepp/doc/pages/implementation/boundary-conditions.md

  \quad \text{with } f_{000}(t = 0, x) = \frac{\sqrt{2}}{\sigma_{x}} \exp\left(-x^2 \right) \,,
 $$
 where chose a scattering frequency $\nu$ to such that the Gaussian distribution spreads slowly in comparison to the crossing time $2 L/u$.

+@todo Is scattering necessary in this example, or would it be easier without?
+  And, is it the picture that is repeated multiple times?
+Is it just to illustrate the periodic BC?

 The results are shown in the following animation: